 - Swelling after ablation of the lymph node after cancer (mainly breast cancer)

-- Circulatory problem during and after pregnancy
+- Circulatory problems during and after pregnancy

 - Heavy legs